gitlabhq/omnibus-gitlab/doc/troubleshooting.md

    docker exec -it gitlab bash
    ```

-1. Run the commands above
+1. Run the commands above.

 1. Restart the container: